This page is about Reiki for people with cancer. There is information about

 Some cancer centres and hospitals in the UK offer free or low cost Reiki treatments to patients.
 Ask your nurse or doctor if this is an option in your ward or treatment centre.
 If not, they may be able to tell you about nearby organisations or support groups that provide complementary therapies.

-It is vital that the person who treats you is properly trained.
 There are 3 different levels of Reiki practitioners

 - Level 1 means you can use Reiki to treat yourself, family and friends but are not able to treat other people or charge money for treatment